-Class Ratios Components of Intervention Core Max 16 Students 1 Teacher English (Years 9 and 10) and Maths (Years 7-9) Heavily scaffolded and supportive Focus 24 -25 Students 1 Teacher 1 EA Focus classes - Science, English, and HASS (Year 7- 8) (3 hrs each) DI sessions 3 hrs (Corrective Reading - Decoding) 2 hrs Extra Literacy - Elective (instead of French) Focus classes - Science, English, and HASS (Year 9-10) - 4 hours per week Focus Maths (Years 7-10) - 4 hours per week Students can be in Focus Literacy as well as Core/Focus Maths Extra Literacy or Extra Numeracy Max 20 Students 1 Teacher 1 EA 2 hrs Extra Literacy or Numeracy - Years 7-10 Focussing on all aspects of Literacy or Numeracy A student can be in either Extra Literacy or Extra Numeracy in Years 7 and 8.
+Class Ratios Components of Intervention Core Max 16 Students 1 Teacher English (Years 9 and 10) and Maths (Years 7-9) Heavily scaffolded and supportive Focus Approx. 25 Students 1 Teacher 1 EA Focus classes - Science, English, and HASS (Year 7- 8) (3 hrs each) DI sessions 3 hrs (Corrective Reading - Decoding) Focus classes - Science, English, and HASS (Year 9-10) - 4 hours per week Focus Maths (Years 7-10) - 4 hours per week Students can be in Focus Literacy as well as Core/Focus Maths Extra Literacy or Extra Numeracy Approx 25 Students 1 Teacher 1 EA 2 hrs Extra Literacy or Numeracy - Years 7-10 Focussing on all aspects of Literacy or Numeracy A student can be in either Extra Literacy or Extra Numeracy in Years 7 and 8.
 They can elect to take either or both in Years 9 and 10.